deshiJo/CSCG2020/misc/README.md

 We can also dump the memory and analize these.

 **First Flag (fake flag)**:

-After dumping the processes and the corresponding memory, I've started with a simple strings command on the memory.
+After dumping the processes and the corresponding memory, we can start with a simple strings command on the memory.
-In the **CSCG_Delphi.exe** i found something interesting.
 Using

 ```
 strings 1920.dmp | grep CSCG
 ```

-on the memory dump of the process, we see that there is a file **"flag.PNG"**.
+on the memory dump of the process **CSCG_Delphi.exe**, we can see that there is a file **"flag.PNG"**.
 If we can extract this file, we may receive a flag.
 So i used

 ```